How Much Do Car Washes Make? A Guide to 2024 Profits

 There’s something really satisfying about driving a clean car.
 But as I’ve gotten older, I tend to use my time more wisely.
 Why spend 45 minutes hand washing when I can do it in 2-3 minutes at the Express Wash down the street?

 What surprised me was that the Express Wash seems busy no matter the time of year.
-So this got me thinking.
-If this many people want clean cars (like me), then why not profit from it?
+So, this got me thinking.
+If so many people want clean cars (like me), then why not profit from it?

 So I decided to take a look into how much do car washes actually make.